 Ein Gedi is also one of the best places to see wildlife from the region.
 As soon as you access the reserve, you can spot wild animals roaming freely among the visitors.

-The ibex live in herds and are famed for their ability to climb steep hills that provide them
+The ibex live in herds and are famed for their ability to climb steep hills that provide them with refuge from predators.
+The male, larger than the female, is bearded and bears horns that angle back.
+These horns continue to grow throughout the ibex's life and reach a tremendous size in adult males.

 During the rutting season (September to November), males can be observed carrying out the courting ritual, trailing after the females with awkward dancing steps while extending their heads, their lips curled back and their tongues hanging out.